populationgenomics/exome-results-browsers/data_pipeline/README_TOB.md

 - `project-id` is only used in the `post-process` step to create BigQuery table identifiers.
 The rest of the commands infer the project identifier from the environment's credentials - this is currently a `FIXME`.
 Before running, make sure your environment is configured to use the `tob-wgs-browser` project using `glcoud config set project tob-wgs-browser`.

 - Make sure the same gencode annotations file is used between the analysis pipeline and this ingestion CLI to ensure consistent gene identifiers and transcripts.

+- It will be easier to make changes to the API code to conform to the data structures requiredf by the browser because the server is stateless, and the front-end is more complex becuase of state management.

+- The previous database was based on GRCh37.
+In GRCh38, chromomsome identifiers also include the 'chr' prefix.
+This will likely cause bugs so if you see any 404's that should not be happening check the SQL query to see if the `chrom` column is causing an issue in lookups.